jus030245/ACIDP/README.md

 This project is the impplementation and experiments of ACIDP in the paper "Non-stationary Dynamic Pricing via Actor-Critic Information Directed Pricing".
-Codes are subject to update after peer review.
+ACIDP codes are subject to update after peer review.